yonush/pws_prometheus_client/README.md

 ## Introduction

-This [Prometheus client](https://github.com/prometheus/client_python) listens for incoming telemetry from single pwersonla weather station usign the EasyWeatherPro and a custom server setup.
+This [Prometheus client](https://github.com/prometheus/client_python) listens for incoming telemetry from single personal weather station usign the EasyWeatherPro and a custom server setup.
 The firmware at the time of writing was 5.1.6.

 The weather station used in this example data is based on the Tesa WS-2980c PRO personal weather station (PWS).